adir1/adir1hugo/content/posts/2024-tiktok-security-hole-schoker/index.md

 The sad reality is that most email accounts quickly get found out via all kinds of hacks and leaks, and end up on dark-web for sale mostly to spammers and hackers.
 Interestingly there was a challenge attempted by TikTok initially - showing puzzles to verify if I am human.
 However simply cancelling the puzzle few times convinced them somehow not to show it any more.

-It is also very possible that there is rate limiter setup in front of the API - however this also offers limited protection as slower rate of requests may not trigger it, and attack by randomizing source IP should also confuse it.
+It is also very possible that there is a rate limiter setup in front of the API - however this also offers limited protection as slower rate of requests may not trigger it, and attack by randomizing source IP also likely to confuse it.

 ## Recent related Squarespace hack